jetbrains-academy/sql-course/Lesson5/task1/task.md

 SELECT COUNT(42) FROM Planet;
 ```

-Yes, even if the expression is just a constant, with the same value for any row in the `FROM-WHERE` output, `COUNT` will
+Even if the expression is just a constant, with the same value for any row in the `FROM-WHERE` output, `COUNT` will
 count it as many times as it appears.
 One may think that it doesn't matter what expression is used in `COUNT`,
 however, there are some subtle details which we should be aware of.